theothersarah/sgopher/README.md

 Note: sgopher insists that valid requests to end with a CRLF sequence as stated in RFC 1436.
 It will reject clients that only send LF.

 ## "CGI"
 Executable files, scripts or binaries, are not served directly by sgopher.
-They are executed in a forked process similar to HTTP's CGI standard.
+They are executed in a forked process using an interface inspired by HTTP's CGI standard.
+These programs will be hereafter referred to as CGI programs, but note that it does not fully conform to the real CGI standard.

 CGI programs are executed with the following file descriptors: